-How to choose the right indoor pot.
+Best pots for indoor plants.
 Indoor pottery will come in a wide range of colors, materials, and sizes.

 Clay pots do tend to break or crack if you bang them around the ground or on a hard surface.
 It’s always best to use a terracotta saucer to help with drainage.
 This style of pots is great for country or rustic type homes.
 It’s best to soak clay pots in water before actually using it (24hrs).
 You are basically priming the clay to hold water and soil.

-These type of pots are less expensive and retain water much longer than the terracotta pots.
+Plastic pots are less expensive and retain water much longer than terracotta pots.
 They will not break when dropped and weigh a lot less than plastic or ceramic pots.
 Plastic pots nowadays are a good choice if you are on a budget.
 Many can look expensive but eventually, they will deteriorate a lot quicker than the ceramic types.

 You can choose almost any type of indoor plants for a plastic container.
 Below is a large plastic terra-cotta colored pot.
 Great for the larger type of indoor plants.